The Fundamentals of Search Engine Friendly Design & Development

 Keyword Usage and Targeting

 Keywords are of extreme importance to research as well as searching or surfing web pages.
 Search engines do not locate information by perusing all the words available in a text.
-This would rather prove to be time consuming and unproductive.
-However, search engines only run through the different web pages using the few keywords in their indexation to locate information.
-Each database is allowed to have a theme, the theme then informs the words that would be used as keywords.
+This would be time consuming and unproductive.
+Instead, search engines only run through the different web pages using the few keywords in their indexation to locate information.
+Each database is allowed to have a theme, the theme then tells us which words are used as keywords.
 Keywords are particularly used to being ease to web crawling.
 It helps search engines to locate information on web pages with little or no difficulty.
 Here is an example:

 For a page that needs to be ranked in search results for ‘cat’, the word ‘cat’ has to be part of the keywords of the document.

-Keywords are important in our interaction with search engines, they are useful for conveying our search aims to search engines.
+We use keywords to convey what we are searching to search engines.
 The keywords used in our search will determine the information the search engines would locate.
 The way the words are spelt, ordered or punctuated will help the search engines to locate the matching pages.
 The way keywords are used on pages also help search engines decide the relevance of a document to a search.
 To increase ranking, the keywords you need ranking for should be used in the title, metadata and text.
-Your keywords should be precise, this would help to reduce the number of search results.
+Your keywords should be precise to help , reduce the number of search results.

 In an attempt to make use of specific keywords, users may be tempted to list out more words than required on search engines.
+But they should not.
 This does almost as much damage as using the wrong keywords.
-It lengthens the search and makes it a possibility for search engines not to locate related documents.
+This is because Iit lengthens the search and makes it harder for search engines to locate related documents.
 Keyword abuse refers to the overloading of words into URLs, links, meta tag and texts.
 Using keywords demand a level of expertise and an ability to strategize.
-It is not of great importance for a web page to be frequently located for all kinds of keywords.
-Rather, the most important thing for web pages is to be located for keywords that are germane to them.
+It’s better to get more of your actual target audience with fewer keywords than more visitors overall who want nothing to with you because your keyword bank was too large.

-It has been earlier established that a web page is not of great use if it cannot be easily accessed.
-Access at this point is discussed based on the use of keywords.
-It becomes compelling then, to discuss how to use keywords.
+As discussed, access to your website is based on the use of keywords.
+So how, then, do we use keywords?
 A lot of testing is done at MyCity Social to view the results of query and shifts based on keyword usage tactics.

 While working on the content of your web page, we advise that you use the keyword phrase in the following places: